Mint, Consume, and Transfer Assets

 - Sending tokens to other users

-Step 1: Minting tokens from the faucet
+Step 1: Mint tokens from the faucet

-function in the lib/createMintConsume.ts
+function in lib/createMintConsume.ts

 // 4.
-Mint tokens to Alice
+Mint tokens from the faucet to Alice

 await client.syncState();

-console.log("Minting tokens to Alice...");
+console.log("Minting 1000 tokens to Alice...");

-let mintTxRequest = client.newMintTransactionRequest(
+const mintTxRequest = client.newMintTransactionRequest(

 );

-let txResult = await client.newTransaction(faucet.id(), mintTxRequest);
+const mintTx = await client.newTransaction(faucet.id(), mintTxRequest);

-await client.submitTransaction(txResult);
+await client.submitTransaction(mintTx);

 console.log("Waiting 10 seconds for transaction confirmation...");